ziakn/alsharq-cms/README.md

 * The Alsharq Admin App
 * install repositry link
 * download  node module in your system
-* download Composer in your system
+* download and install Composer in your system
 * open terminal and go to Alsharq Admin App folder or simply open VSCODE Terminal
 * npm install
 * cp.env.example .env